Finance Fund logo

 Visit Finance Fund

-Finance Fund is best for small businesses, nonprofits, and real estate developers in Ohio's underserved communities seeking flexible, mission-aligned capital with technical support—not for individual consumers needing emergency cash or payday alternatives.
+Finance Fund is profile signals for small businesses, nonprofits, and real estate developers in Ohio's underserved communities seeking flexible, mission-aligned capital with technical support—not for individual consumers researching emergency-cash options or payday alternatives.
 The primary caveat is that this is a selective, relationship-based CDFI serving institutional borrowers, not an accessible lending platform for consumers facing immediate financial needs.

 • Small business owners in Ohio's low- and moderate-income communities unable to qualify for traditional bank financing